Aseera/androidGenerics/README.md

 # androidGenerics
-This project is includes generic codes for various requirements commonly we face in android
+This project includes generic codes for various requirements commonly we face in android